santi1s/Big-Data/Wiki-Information-&-Contribution.md

 -Guides/Pages You Would Like to See

 #How to Contribute
-If you are changing anything larger than a typo on a page, adding a page, removing a page, or changing any structure, please create a work item and add all details so the change can be tracked.

-##Work Items
 Want to contribute?
 Check out our open Wiki Work Items to know what pages we're working on!
 Feel Free to add to any of them!
 Or open up a new work item.
 If you pick up a task, assign it to yourself and change the status to let others know you are working on it!

+## Making Changes
+If you are changing anything larger than a typo on a page, adding a page, removing a page, or changing any structure, please create a work item and add all details so the change can be tracked.

+## Work Items
+You can check existing work items, or add other work items below.

 [Work Items](https://dev.azure.com/Supportability/Big%20Data/_workitems/recentlyupdated/)